12 HR Horror Stories That Will Make You Laugh Out Loud

 Now’s the time of year for horror stories, and HR professionals have mountains of them straight out of the workplace.
 The irony: HR is the most feared department to work with: A Monster study found almost 25% of employees called HR the scariest!

-But, when I put out a request for HR stories from hell — from funny to horrific — they rolled in.
+But, when I put out a request to colleagues, friends and social connections for HR stories from hell — from funny to horrific — they rolled in.
 And kept rolling in.

 It seems every HR pro and anyone who’s ever managed or hired people has a tale to tell!

-Here are 14, mostly word for word, that will have you cringing, empathizing and laughing all at once.
+Here are 14 of the best — mostly word-for-word — that will have you cringing, empathizing and laughing all at once.

 From Gary C. Cooper, the executive chairman of Palmetto Infusion Services, and author of The Success Paradox: How to Surrender and Win in Business and Life: